 Scoping meeting example agenda

-You can join an on-site or remote scoping workshop, but of course, on-site meetings are more effective.
+You can join an on-site or remote scoping session, but of course, on-site meetings are more effective.
 During the meeting, all the essential aspects of the project should be covered: user types and flows, processes, integration interfaces, and ideas.

 You can start with the business aspects and then move to the technical and execution side.
 Identify who is responsible for leading each topic to engage all team members.
 Dedicate and plan time to discuss the following topics: